firedog99/Azar-Live-IP-Geolocator/README.md

 - The script only works on Google Chrome due to CORS restrictions in Firefox.
 - The Python server must be running on the same machine as the browser.
 - This tool is specifically designed for the Azar chat app and may not work with other applications.
+- Before The connection is completed with peer your IP address is also displayed

 ## License